Goodyear profit tops estimates; shares surge

 Excluding one-time items, the profit was 74 cents per share.
 The analysts' average estimate was about 62 cents, according to Thomson Reuters I/B/E/S.

-Revenue fell 5 percent to $4.79 billion and missed analysts' expectations of $4.95 billion, hurt by lower third-party chemical sales in North America and a $102 million hit in unfavourable foreign currency translations.
+Revenue fell 5 percent to $4.79 billion and missed analysts' expectations of $4.95 billion, hurt by lower third-party chemical sales in North America and a $102 million hit in unfavorable foreign currency translations.

 (Reporting by Deepa Seetharaman in Detroit; Editing by Jeffrey Benkoe and Lisa Von Ahn)